Postmortem characteristics of drowning death in freshwater: a systematic review

 Abstract

-Background: Drowning is the third leading cause of death by unintentional injury, accounting for 7% of all injury-related deaths worldwide.
-The latest World Health Organization Global Health Estimates estimate that 236,000 people died from drowning in 2019.
+BACKGROUND: Drowning is the third leading cause of death by unintentional injury, accounting for 7% of all injury-related deaths worldwide.
+According to the latest World Health Organization Global Health Estimates, 236,000 people died from drowning in 2019.

-Objective: This study used a systematic review to examine the clinical, laboratory, and other postmortem characteristics associated with death from drowning in freshwater areas.
+AIM: This systematic review aimed to examine the clinical, laboratory, and other postmortem characteristics associated with death from drowning in freshwater areas.

-Method: A systematic search of PubMed, Epistemonikos, and Cochrane Library databases was performed with no restrictions to find relevant literature.
-After removal of duplicates, articles were reviewed, and information on clinical, laboratory, and other postmortem characteristics of freshwater drowning deaths was extracted.
+MATERIALS AND METHODS: A systematic search of PubMed, Epistemonikos, and Cochrane Library databases was performed with no restrictions to find relevant articles.
+After the removal of duplicates, articles were reviewed, and information on the clinical, laboratory, and other postmortem characteristics of freshwater drowning deaths was extracted.

 Full Text